 The Central Intake Model ensures that the incentive is to best address the needs, characteristics and interests of the client.
 It prevents any agency from rushing recruitment just to "meet their numbers."
-And the Central Intake Model approach empowers the client to see Employ Milwaukee as the root source of their services, and a place to return to for services if later needs arise.
+And the Central Intake

 5 new WIOA Program Elements